Victoria University

 Student organisations

 VU aims to enrich your social and learning experiences with events and opportunities to meet others studying your course, students who live near your campus and people with similar interests.
-We have more than 50 student clubs and societies including academic, cultural and special interest groups such as Golden Key International Honour Society, VU Motorsport, VU Pride, Women's Collective, Cheerleading and more
+We have more than 50 student clubs and societies including academic, cultural and special interest groups such as Golden Key International Honour Society, VU Motorsport, VU Pride, Women's Collective and more.

 Transport